WgitU/SCSC/README.md

 example(SCSC)
 ```
 ## Remarks
-* This package applies openmp to parallel computing, which may be not supported by MacOS.
+* This package applies openmp to parallel computing.
+* This package can be downloaded and run in Windows and Linux.
+However, as Mac OS does not support openmp, the package temporarily does not support Mac OS.
 * If you have any questions regarding this package, please contact Qiuyu Wu at w.qy@ruc.edu.cn.